tofer17/ags/docs/TBE.md

 Using Mental Poker, we create 16 dice, and then for each we randomly select (also using MP) a showing-face.
 That makes for 96 x 3 = 288 MP passes but we get'er all done.

+> It dawns on me that only the 16 dice need MP shuffling.
+A 48 bit number could be harvested to pick the showing-faces: you can get a number between 0 and 5 with 3 bits; 3 x 16 = 48.

 Alice, Bob and Chris each contact the server and embargo their keys (each has 96 keys) until "board reveal time" which is at precisely 7:00 pm in the future-- and all of this is transacted in the playbook.

 Alice contacts the server at 6:59 pm and requests the key-- but she's denied!